CellMigStandOrg/Tracks/v0.1/index.md

 This is an example of track specification:

-- Object: description
+- Object: description of an object
-- Segment: description
+- Segment: a linear collection of objects
-- Track: description
+- Track: a collection of segments

 ## Scenarios

 ### Simple track

 ![A simple track](SimpleTrack.png){:class="img-responsive"}

 Object_ID  |  Frame  |  X |  Y